creativeprojects/resticprofile/README.md

-   profiles       display profile names from the configuration file self-update    update resticprofile to latest version (does not update restic) systemd-unit   create a user systemd timer
+   profiles       display profile names from the configuration file self-update    update resticprofile to latest version (does not update restic) systemd-unit   create a user systemd timer show           show all the details of the current profile

 ```